ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 the keys of each of the aggregators.
-These are retrieved from each aggregator by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, provided in the PPMConfig.
+These are retrieved from each aggregator by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, provided in the Config.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:

 ~~~